Devoteam/CICD-toolbox/README.md

 For more information on the systems used and the setup of the individual systems, look at the wiki.

 # How to install

 ### Work in progress!!
 Even though we try to make this work as well as we can, it is being improved daily.
 Master should work, Develop is the most complete.
 ## Local installation
+The local install is tested on a setup on an Ubuntu machine with VMWare Workstation installed.

+### Network settings
+A vmnet1 host-only network is defined with network 10.10.20.0/24.
+You should be using the local address 10.10.20.50 (to do: add howto :)).

+The CML host should run on 10.10.20.161, just like on the Cisco Devnet Sandbox.

+### Software configuration
 Be aware to use the correct java version.
 The nexus plugin fails if anything other than openjdk8 is used :(

 The setup has been developed and tested on a fully updated Ubuntu 20.04.1 minimal install, 25 GB disk, 2 CPU, 4 GB memory on KVM with Internet access.
 As the setup also uses local networking, using the Ubuntu Desktop version is easier.
 During install testing the minimal install is used.